 Do you idolize a war hero or a famous personality from entertainment, sports, politics, or any other fields?
 Then take your admiration higher by 3D printing a replica of the well-known personality.
 For this project, you will need a digital camera with good resolution.
 Just click and upload the photograph on CAD software to create a 3D model.
 Then give a ‘Print’ command to the 3D printer.
 Of course, you have to stack printing materials on the printer before that, and the busts will be ready in a few hours.
 You can even 3D print a dwarf version of yourself, family members, or friends.
 Just imagine anything and create a figurine.

 Prosthetic Hand and Fingers

 If any of your friends or relatives have lost a hand or fingers in an accident, you can help them by 3D printing a prosthetic hand or fingers.
-If you don’t have access to 3D printer, take service of 3D printing in Melbourne.
-3D printing prosthetic parts of human body is not expensive, but takes around 12 to 14 hours.
+If you don’t have access to a 3D printer, take the service of 3D printing in Melbourne.
+3D printing prosthetic parts of the human body are not expensive but take around 12 to 14 hours.
 The artificial part will be like a gauntlet with articulated fingers that help the wearer to bend and straighten writs and move fingers.

-3D printing technology has been contributing fairly in making human lives better and unleashing creativity and innovations.
+3D printing technology has been contributing fairly to making human lives better and unleashing creativity and innovations.
 You can be a part of this intriguing technology with these 3D print projects.